 The first conservation areas were designated in 1967 and there are now over 8,000 conservation areas in England.
 While individual historic buildings or structures can be 'listed', the conservation areas designation focuses more holistically on particular areas and ensembles of special physical appearance or history.
 Conservation areas (CA) are designated for their 'special architectural and historic interest'.
 They vary in character, form and size from a small group of buildings to a major part of a town, but their designation means that they are all worthy of protection as areas of special merit.

 Ashford borough has 43 conservation areas.
-You can find out where they are on our interactive map (please note that some of our maps won't work in Google Chrome) by clicking in the conservation area box and can zoom in to street level to see if your property is in one of these areas.
+You can find out where they are on our interactive map by clicking in the conservation area box and can zoom in to street level to see if your property is in one of these areas.

 Conservation Area Reviews